One Dimensional Quantum Walks with Two-step Memory

 \section{Conclusion}

 In this paper, we concretely defined a Hadamard quantum walk with two-step memory, numerically studied its distributions and analytically derived a general formula for its amplitudes.
 Although this walk is an extension of the Hadamard QW1M, it does not possess the localization property that QW1M has, while exhibits some similarities with the normal Hadamard quantum walk without memory (e.g., two symmetric peaks on both sides of the origin, oscillatory behaviour, and smooth distribution in the middle).
-In addition, the general form (as well as the detailed expressions listed in the full version of this paper) we developed for the amplitudes of QW2M indicates that as the number of historical steps in memory gets large, the amplitude expression for each final states gets increasingly complicated.
+After simulating QW2M for various number $n$ of steps, we observed that the positions of the two peaks are roughly $\pm n/4$, which are much nearer to the origin than that ($\pm n/\sqrt{2}$) in QW0M, and the probabilities beyond the two peaks in QW2M are not negligible.
+In addition, the general form we developed for the amplitudes of QW2M indicates that as the number of historical steps in memory gets large, the amplitude expression for each final state gets increasingly complicated.

 Other models of quantum walks with history dependence have been proposed by using multiple coins or mixing coin~\cite{Flitney2003History,Gettrick2014Cycles,Gettrick2016Graphs,Rohde2013recycled,Stang2009Correlation}.
 The distribution for 3-coin history-dependent quantum walk (HDQW for short)~\cite{Flitney2003History} seems close in shape to our result.
 By performing a 100-step simulation (same steps as that in~\cite{Flitney2003History}), we observe that the two peaks in QW2M (near the positions $\pm 25$) are farther to the origin than that in HDQW (near the positions $\pm 20$).
 Moreover, the probabilities at the two peaks exceed 0.1 in QW2M, while they are less than 0.1 in HDQW.
 The long-term-memory walk introduced by Rohde et al.~\cite{Rohde2013recycled} keeps history information with recycled coins, whose state space is isomorphic to that of QW2M.
-It performs memory-dependent coin flip operator on different coin states (called memory elements) during a cycle and give a binomial distribution (including two-step memory, which corresponds to $N=3$ memory elements); while QW2M always performs the coin-flip transform on the same coin state, and yields a doubled-peaked distribution.
+It performs memory-dependent coin flip operator on different coin states (called memory elements) during a cycle and gives a binomial distribution (including two-step memory, which corresponds to $N=3$ memory elements); while QW2M always performs the coin-flip transform on the same coin state, and yields a double-peaked distribution.